-This montage is meticulously detailed, right down to the tiny swastika on the axe the baby uses as a teething ring.
+This famous anti-fascist images is meticulously detailed, right down to the tiny swastika on the axe the baby uses as a teething ring.

 Goering pointed out in his Hamburg speech that butter and lard stand for indulgence.
 (See text at the bottom of the poster).
 So John Heartfield’s message is: “From now on, you will be exposed to military propaganda in its ‘crudest’ form.
 It will invade every aspect of your life.”

 The poster was published in 1935.
 That was way before the “real” war at home started.
 It’s a brilliant visual indictment of how war causes families to suffer while steel and munition manufacturers thrive.

 However, the underlying message is more subtle than that.
 If you take a closer look, you can see the swastikas that are part of the wallpaper.
 The swastikas hint at the fact that you don’t ever know who is listening.
 This also means everyday products are already part and parcel of the propaganda machine.
 It’s possible John Heartfield was familiar with Antonio Gramsci and his theory of cultural hegemony in one way or another.